-As investors bid up yields on Treasuries in the secondary market, it also mean that the Treasury Department itself will be forced to pay a higher interest rate to attract buyers in future auctions.
-Over time, these higher rates can start to increase demand for Treasury products.
-That's why higher Treasury yields can increase the value of the dollar.
+As investors bid up yields on Treasuries in the secondary market, it also mean that the government itself will be forced to pay a higher interest rate to attract buyers in future auctions.
+Over time, these higher rates can start to increase demand for Treasuries.
+That's how higher yields can increase the value of the dollar.

 For example, here's the yield curve for September 5, 2013:

 - .02 for the 3-month bill,

 - .16 for the 1-year note,

 - 3.88 for the 30-year bond.